 Make sure that your clients have all of this info before getting onto your spa bed by putting it all on your website and have them sign a waiver saying that they understand these terms before they book.
 (More on waivers below.)

 Applying Wax That is Too Hot on the Skin

 Whether you're using hard wax vs. soft wax, if the wax is too hot, it can fuse with the top layers of the skin and take those layers with them along with the hairs.

 To get to the correct temperature, follow your professional wax and wax warmer instructions and keep wax to a thick, honey-like consistency.
 Always test your wax before applying it to take hot wax out of the skin-lifting equation.

 Waxing Over the Same Area More than Once

-Definitely do not go over the skin a second time with soft wax, especially on the facial areas.
+Do not go over the skin a second time with soft wax, especially on the facial areas.
 You can use the same non-woven wax strip with removed wax on it to go over the skin multiple times if you feel like the skin is doing alright, but, as always, use your best judgment.

 If you see missed hairs, go in with tweezers or use smaller waxing spatulas to avoid overlapping onto previously waxed skin if it's sensitive.

 "Retinol" contains a vitamin A derivative (a type of retinoid).
 Retinol products, though used as an ingredient in a lot of skincare items, can make your skin susceptible to damage from outside sources like waxing.